makyeme/3D_House-Model/README.md

 In this project,  geospatial data provided by an industrial player was used to develop a 3D Model of a house.
 The 3D model is generated and plotted by inputting a simple home address.
-This information will be crucial in aiding the company in the launch of its new branch in the insurance business.
+The output of this project will be crucial in aiding the company launch its new branch in the insurance business.